sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 fatigue.
 While you are transformed, you gain the following features.

 ***Bear Grab.*** If you hit a Medium or smaller creature with your claw attack, it is grappled.
-Until this grapple ends, you canít use two-handed weapons and canít attack a different target with your claw.
+Until this grapple ends, you can√≠t use two-handed weapons and can√≠t attack a different target with your claw.

 ***Crescent Moon Defense.*** You gain resistance against slashing, bludgeoning, and piercing damage from weapons that are not magical or silvered.